D

 The software

-The name Nyaruka was suggested by Rwanda Education Board, which – according to them – straightforwardly represents the purpose of “enhancing typing speed.”
+The name Nyaruka was suggested by the Rwanda Education Board, which – according to them – straightforwardly represents the purpose of “enhancing typing speed.”

 Character practice screen